 “So she shrugs it off by saying you don’t want to pay, so what am I to do.
 I feel like a person who will never get cured.
 I am at a loss.
 And I am only 58 and work full time with limited benefits and hurt all the time.”

 People’s Pharmacy Response:

-A recent review of randomized controlled trials by British researchers concluded that bisphosphonate drugs do reduce the likelihood of fractures due to weakened bones, but that the benefit-to-risk ratio is defensible only in patients whose likelihood of a fracture is high (Health Technology Assessment, Oct., 2016).
+Reclast belongs to the bisphosphonate class of medications.
+A review of randomized controlled trials by British researchers concluded that bisphosphonate drugs do reduce the likelihood of fractures due to weakened bones, but that the benefit-to-risk ratio is defensible only in patients whose likelihood of a fracture is high (Health Technology Assessment, Oct., 2016).
 That is because of the negative impact on quality of life.
 For Reclast in particular, flu-like symptoms are considerably more common among people getting the drug than those getting placebo.

 Instead of taking an oral drug daily, weekly or monthly, like other osteoporosis drugs, Reclast is a once-a-year injection.
 That means it has LONG-LASTING effects.
 That makes it convenient for some, but for those who experience side effects, it may mean long-lasting misery.

 - Muscle aches, arthritis, joint pain, bone pain, muscle spasms